publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch106/schVI/m__us_usc_t7_s8002.md

         (3) __Set-aside__

-            Of the amount specified in paragraph (1), the Secretary shall use not less than $5,000,000, but not more than $8,000,000, to carry out subsection (b) of this section.
+            Of the amount specified in paragraph (1), the Secretary shall use not less than $5,000,000, but not more than $8,000,000, to carry out subsection (b).

     (b) __Information management__